-More than two million Americans have cataract surgery each year.
-During this procedure, the eye's lens is removed, leaving the eye more vulnerable to UV light.
+People who had cataract surgery years ago may have an elevated risk of UV damage.
+During this surgery, the eye's lens is removed, leaving the eye more vulnerable to UV light.
 The natural lens is usually replaced by an intraocular lens (IOL).
 Older intraocular lenses absorb much less UV light than ordinary glass or plastic eyeglass lenses.
 Manufacturers of IOLs now make most of their products UV-absorbent.

 If you have had cataract surgery and your IOL is not the newer UV-absorbent type, be sure to wear UV-blocking sunglasses and a hat for added protection.
 However, even if you have a new IOL, wearing sunglasses and a hat gives an extra measure of protection.